McLearn-Lab/McLearn-Lab.github.io/README.md

 click the link in terminal to pull up a development version of the site.

 # 4: Edit
 To edit the different parts of the website, you will need to change the corresponding configurations in _data.
+Once you have the development server up and running from step 3, then you can just refresh your test build to see these changes.
+These tutorials will explain how to add new entries, but you can edit existing information on the site by editing the existing entries in the files specified.

+## Home page

 ### HOME PAGE CAROUSEL:
 In `_data/carousel.yml`, add a new entry following this pattern.